 Vitellius at first appeared unperturbed at the threat posed by Vespasian.
-After all neither his reputation nor that of Antonius Primus was such that it sent shivers down the spine, and he thought he could deal with either comfortably enough but when their two armies clashed On 24 October at the Second Battle of Bedriacum it was his forces that were routed.
+After all, neither his reputation nor that of Antonius Primus was such that it sent shivers down the spine, and he thought he could deal with comfortably enough but when their two armies clashed on 24 October at the Second Battle of Bedriacum it was his forces that were routed.

 Fleeing back to Rome he desperately sought to open negotiations with the victorious Vespasian but unable to cut a deal he agreed to abdicate the Imperial Crown, resign from the army, retire, and become a private citizen again.

-Dragged screaming from his hiding place in a cupboard he was taken to the Germonian Steps, stabbed to death and beheaded, his torso was then thrown into the River Tiber.
+Dragged screaming from his hiding place in a cupboard he was taken to the Gemonian Steps, stabbed to death and beheaded, his torso was then thrown into the River Tiber.

 Vespasian was still in Egypt when the Senate declared him Emperor on 1 July, AD 69.

 Rome would be run in his absence by his ally Gaius Lucinius Mucianus, the former Governor of Syria, assisted by, or kept an eye on by Vespasian's second son, Domitian.
 He would not return to the city until the summer of AD 470.

 The new Emperor's first task was to put Rome's finances in order after the profligate years of Nero's reign and he ordered Mucianus to restore the old taxes and find new ones where possible.
 In this Mucianus was thorough removing Greece's fiscal exemption and even taxing the use of public urinals.
 It wasn't a popular move the imposition of tax never is, but then Vespasian was still out of the country at the time, so he didn't get the blame.